 Dogs have always been playing an essential role in people’s lives.
-They have always helped people, protected them from their enemies, sacrificed their lives to save their owners.
+They have always helped people, protected them from their enemies, and sacrificed their lives to save their owners.

 Your dog will always be your best friend.
 When both of you feel protection, respect, comfort, and love, your bonds will only strengthen.
 A dog will always show its loyalty to the owner because the relationship is built on mutual respect and care.
 Dogs understand and feel everything.
 When you treat them with care and kindness, your dogs will treat you the same way.